olxios/SmartSec_iOS_Security/README.md

 /******* Setuping the framework  *******/

-// mainReference is a reference to the main application function
-// it is needed to check for application binary encryption presence
 // sessionPasswordCallback is an optional callback,
 // which should return some dynamically changing password, associated with a current user
 // It is used for encryption keys memory protection